hamikm/Raytracer/raytracer/README.md

 This is a simple raytracer which uses my own math vector class.
-It doesn't use OpenGL or any other graphics libraries; everything is from scratch just like grandma's cookies!
+It doesn't use OpenGL or any other graphics libraries; everything is from scratch just like grandma's cookies*!
 Spheres, planes, cylinders, point lights, spotlights, area lights, reflections, and shadows are currently supported.
 I originally wrote this as a project for Caltech's CS11 class in summer 2015.
 Check out the sample image, sample.png, in the root directory.